chrplr/PCBS/docs/software-installation.rst

 This is the simplest, and therefore recommended, method.

-You are going to install Ubuntu Linux on your Windows system, using the *Windows Subsystem for Linux* (aka WSL).
-In a nutshell,
+You need to install Ubuntu Linux on your Windows system, using the *Windows Subsystem for Linux* (aka WSL).

-* if you have Windows 11:
+- If you have Windows 11:

   #.
 Install the vGPU driver for your graphics card (`Intel
      <https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html?>`__,